Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 created an Application under your tenant using Terraform, and you will an Application key available for you to use within your pipeline.

-Check out our open source [Terraform provider](https://github.com/Basis-Theory/terraform-provider-basistheory) for more examples and supported resources.

 ### Table of contents
 {: .no_toc .text-delta }
 1.